-Writing for LV= car insurance, Leon Poultney finds out if advanced driver assistance systems (ADAS) could be affecting our ability behind the wheel and our safety on the roads.
+Writing for LV= car insurance, Leon Poultney (Founder of Flat-Out Magazine) finds out if advanced driver assistance systems (ADAS) could be affecting our ability behind the wheel and our safety on the roads.

 Some experts believe that the widespread introduction of ADAS, which aim to aid the driver and ultimately improve safety, could actually be leading to increased driver distraction.